 Determining transfer prices

-Many large international companies purchase global insurance cover, and transfer pricing only becomes relevant when losses occur requiring accurate assessment and evaluation.
+Many large international companies purchase global insurance cover.
+Typically, transfer pricing only becomes relevant when losses occur, requiring accurate assessment and evaluation.
 However, smaller companies with just a few manufacturing locations will frequently make do with local policies.
 In this case, the profit and loss account of an insured entity in one country will reflect the profit and loss earned on the basis of the transfer pricing structure in place.
-The transfer pricing will not take into account the actual business risk of the overall company, i.e. the lost gross profit generated along the entire value chain right through to the sale of the finished products to the end customer.
+This will not take into account the actual business risk of the overall company, i.e. the lost gross profit generated along the entire value chain right through to the sale of the finished products to the end customer.
 Profits that the affected entity earns upstream and downstream are not included.
 The added value of the entire value chain is often only known by the insured’s head office.
 In order to calculate the appropriate sum insured, it is vital that underwriters fully understand the structure of the company and how goods and services are sold between the different legal entities of that company.

 Take as an example an international company that manufactures food products for sale to retailers.
 The company owns several meat and milk-processing plants across Europe, which are all legally independent companies making finished products.
 These products are first supplied on the basis of an intercompany transfer price to various distributions centres, which then sell the product to the retailer.
 The intercompany transfer prices are based on the full manufacturing costs, which consist of about 85% variable costs and 15% fixed manufacturing overheads plus a small profit margin of 2% for the production plant.
 Each European location is insured separately.
 The final selling company takes a mark-up of about 30% for its own fixed costs and profit margin.

-A Business Interruption loss at a manufacturing facility based on the transfer prices would thus produce an indemnity value less than the true business interruption exposure, as a significant portion of the actual gross profit is achieved through sales to retailers.
+A BI loss at a manufacturing facility based on the transfer prices would thus produce an indemnity value less than the true business exposure, as a significant portion of the actual gross profit is achieved through sales to retailers.
 If this risk is not adequately insured through coverage of the interdependency risks or a global master policy, the overall financials of the group and the manufacturing facility will be materially affected.

 Problems involved with interdependencies